 You can make marketing more manageable by thinking in terms of three concentric circles, nested one inside the other, and setting priorities accordingly.

 Our current relationships often create our best opportunities.
 With that in mind, you can cross off these steps first:

 - Follow up with every single lead you have.

 - Reach out to everyone who has hired you in the last 24 months.
 Check in with past clients and even the prospects who didn’t hire you and say hi.
 If you need a creative way to get in touch, read this post about creative ways to follow up with past clients and silent prospects.

 - Be very attentive to paying clients you do have.
 They may be scared or anxious.
 They make talk about canceling your contract.
 They may pause the projects you were discussing.
 (This has certainly happened to me.)
 Regardless, be kind.
-When the first wave of this craziness has passed, your clients and prospects will remember your patience and empathy.
+When the first wave of this craziness has passed, your freelance clients and prospects will remember your patience and empathy.

-- Do your best to not slip into scarcity mindset.
+- Do your best to not slip into a scarcity mindset.
 I know it’s scary out there.
 Taking my head trash to the curb is now a daily chore.
 I practice gratitude each morning.
 If panic starts to bubble up inside of me, I have to acknowledge my emotions and feel all the feelings.
 I must fight for optimism.
 I pray, plant myself in the truth, and get back to work—not because I’m oblivious to what is going on around me but because I must focus on what I can do and control, not what I cannot.

 - Go through the 20 Stories exercise and see if you’re sitting on some marketing strategies or repeatable processes for getting new leads.

 Circle #2.
 Connect with agencies and strategic partners.

 One of the industries that gets hit the hardest in any recession is marketing and advertising.
 Agencies will be doing lots of layoffs, yet they will still need help fulfilling the projects they get.